- Classification

 Summary:

-Males of this small anthias are yellowish on upper third, pink below, with a magenta line between the eyes and from the top of the eye to the dorsal-fin origin, dorsal fin and upper and lower caudal-fin lobes magenta.
-Females mostly yellow to yellowish-orange with a magenta band between the eyes and from the top of the eye to the dorsal-fin origin.
+A small short-snouted anthias with males being yellowish above, becoming pink below, with a magenta line between the eyes and one from the top of the eye to the dorsal-fin origin, a magenta dorsal fin, and a yellow caudal fin with magenta upper and lower lobes.
+Females are mostly yellow to yellowish-orange with a magenta band between the eyes and one from the top of the eye to the dorsal-fin origin.

 This species was previously known as Pseudanthias parvirostris.